V6 power makes this a great lifestyle pickup - but it's a hard worker, too

 The Dark Label is based on the existing, generously specified Highline trim level, so buyers will also enjoy front and rear parking sensors with rear-view camera, cruise control, air-conditioning and bi-xenon headlights.

 What’s the VW Amarok Dark Label like to drive?

-The Dark Label is only available with the 204hp V6 TDI turbodiesel engine – so you can’t buy a 224hp version – but that’s one of those uses of the word only that should really have quotation marks round it.
+The Dark Label is only available with the 204hp V6 TDI turbodiesel engine but that’s one of those uses of the word only that should really have quotation marks round it.
 This is still among the fastest, most effortless pickup trucks you can buy today.